DryadOak/BeulahEucalyptusNetlify/README.md

 **Important:**

 Make final changes to the EJS files in the views directory, not the HTML files in the public directory.
 The HTML files in the public directory will be overwritten when the build script is executed.
-To add or make changes to image files, please follow the Responsive Image Generation Guide below.
+To add or make changes to image files,Please follow the [Responsive Image Generation Guide](#responsive-image-generation-guide) below.

 ## Folder Structure
 The project is organised into the following main directories and files: